 - Always dry the skin thoroughly.

-- If your experience any chafing or breakdown in the skin, stop using your prosthesis and seek advice from your rehabilitation team.
+- If you experience any chafing or breakdown in the skin, stop using your prosthesis and seek advice from your rehabilitation team.

-- Use clean socks daily, change as often as needed and wash them every day after wear.
+- Use clean socks daily, change as often as needed and wash them after wear.